• Skip to primary navigation

 Liz Mincin

 These easy no bake pumpkin cheesecake bars are flavoured with the spices of classic pumpkin pie.
-A creamy pumpkin cheesecake filling on a speculoos biscuit base, topped with quick homemade whipped cream and candied pecans.
-A perfect dessert bar for Thanksgiving or the holidays.
+A creamy pumpkin pie cheesecake filling on a Biscoff biscuit base, topped with quick homemade whipped cream and candied pecans.
+A perfect dessert bar, great for Fall, Thanksgiving or the holidays.

 5 from 1 vote